QuantumBits/HighFrequencyShitStonks/README.md

     - The COST of the emoji you manufacture will go down if you invest in your emoji production!
 - Invest In Emoji Research
     - You can choose to spend your money to make a particular emoji cheaper for you to manufacture!
+    - Price of investment increases exponentially, but cost decreases logarithmically
 - Set Message/Reaction Emoji Price

-## Corporate AND Player Actions
+    - Can set separate prices for message vs reaction emoji, or a single price for both
 - Borrow Money From Bank
     - You can borrow from the "bank", but all loans must be paid back within a week of borrowing, payments made daily
-    - `HFSS BORROW <AMOUNT>
+    - `HFSS BORROW <AMOUNT>`
     - Look into adding ways to collatoralize loans?
 So that you can't borrow more than you actually have (at the moment) to pay back?
 - Loan Money To Another
     - You can loan money to another player directly, setting the terms of your loan yourself
     - `HFSS LOAN @USER <AMOUNT> AT <INTEREST_RATE>% (FOR <DURATION>)`
-    - @USER sees a message from HFSS if initiating player has enough money (otherwise no message sent)
+    - `@USER` sees a message from HFSS if initiating player has enough money (otherwise no message sent)
         - You immediately set aside that amount of money upon initiating loan request
         - Might be worried about spamming other players?
 Naaaaah
 - Buy Emoji From Another